orlo/security-page/docs/index.md

 **On-site Security**

 The above cloud providers on-site security includes a number of features such as security guards, fencing, security feeds, intrusion detection technology, and other security measures.
-[Learn more about AWS physical security](https://aws.amazon.com/compliance/data-center/perimeter-layer/)
+[Learn more about AWS physical security](https://aws.amazon.com/compliance/data-center/perimeter-layer/) and [controls](https://aws.amazon.com/compliance/data-center/controls/)

+Orlo's offices require card access which is logged and the building requires a seperate pass and is manned 24hrs a day.
+No platform data is stored on site.

 **Data hosting**